Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 * `std::transform_reduce()` conduct the formula (link to the formula) and calculate the $p(z_t | x_t, m)$.
 * The sensor model returns the likelihood (or weight) of the sensor data assuming that the particle represent the true state.

 Beluga uses the function `beluga::actions::reweight` to transform a range of particle $x'_t$, to a range of **weighted** particles.
-It accepts an execution policy (for more details, see link) and a function that applies the sensor model (or transformation) to each particle in the range.
+It accepts an execution policy (**TODO: for more details, see link**) and a function that applies the sensor model (or transformation) to each particle in the range.

 ```cpp
 particles |= beluga::actions::reweight(std::execution::seq, sensor_model) | beluga::actions::normalize;